 For a few years, the biggest publications paused on the start line trying to assess the damage, size up their opponents and make a battle plan for the future.
 But it seems that finally leading publications are coming out of hibernation and jumping into the digital world with two feet.

-While it took The New York Times a while to warm up, the publication reported sharp rise in digital subscriptions and advertising revenue and higher circulation, even though print sales continue to fall, and the publication suffered a $14M loss overall.
+While it took The New York Times a while to warm up, the publication reported a sharp rise in digital subscriptions and advertising revenue and higher circulation, even though print sales continue to fall, and the publication suffered a $14M loss overall.

 The Times rolled out two new podcasts, acquired online publications The WireCutter and The SweetHome and recorded a 21% growth in advertising revenue after focusing on mobile, virtual reality, video, branded content, and programmatic advertising as principal drivers.
-Similar growth has been seen at The Washington Post which announced 145% hike in subscriptions, and The Guardian which gathered more than 50,000 paying subscribers even though the paper is still struggling to make ends meet through digital advertising.
+Similar growth has been seen at The Washington Post which announced a 145% hike in subscriptions, and The Guardian which gathered more than 50,000 paying subscribers even though the paper is still struggling to make ends meet through digital advertising.

 While they might still be on the back foot, it seems that the legacy giants are awakening.